Skip to main content

 Timing matters: CLI substitution (${VAR}) happens before sending to backend.
 Backend substitution ($$DEPLOYMENT_URL) happens at deployment time.
 This means validation errors will show CLI-substituted values, but $$DEPLOYMENT_URL remains as-is until the backend deploys your service.

-name: slack-mcp
+name: oauth-mcp

 runtime: docker